God and Stephen Hawking. Is Quantum Cosmology God’s Undertaker?

 “Every time when we do one of those calculations, we have to use very simple models in which lots of degrees of freedom are just eliminated.
 It’s called mini-superspace… it’s how we make our daily bread, so to speak.”[v]

 Philosopher Stephen C. Meyer has advanced this argument, emphasising that the selection of these constraints is not determined by the Wheeler-DeWitt equation, a deeper theorem of gravity, or other fundamental physical theories.
-Rather, these decisions rest solely in the hands of the theoretical physicist, an intelligent agent acting with a specific objective.
+Rather, these decisions rest solely in the hands of the theoretical physicist, an intelligent agent acting with a specific goal.

 Vilenkin’s Quantum Tunnelling Proposal